JuliaML/MLDataPattern.jl/docs/introduction/gettingstarted.rst

 -------------

-To install MLDataPattern.jl, start up Julia and type the following code-snippet into the REPL.
+To install MLDataPattern.jl, start up Julia and type the following code snippet into the REPL.
 It makes use of the native Julia package manger.

 .. code-block:: julia